archfirst/angular-patterns/README.md

 ## Folder Structure

-The folder structure is somewhat simplified and flatter compared to John Pappa's [Gulp Patterns](https://github.com/johnpapa/gulp-patterns) project.
+The folder structure is somewhat simplified and flatter compared to John Papa's [Gulp Patterns](https://github.com/johnpapa/gulp-patterns) project.
 The description below includes reasons for some of my customizations.

 ### Highest Level Structure